TechLabs-Berlin/ws24-teach-my-ai-bot/README.md

 # How it works:

 **1. Upload PDF**

-**2. Ask Questions:** the model works best with factoid questions (short answers) not conceptual questions like: explain to me X
+**2. Ask Questions:**
+the model works best with factoid questions (short answers) not conceptual questions like: explain to me X

-**3. After 3 question you can start quiz:** but you can also continue as long as you want **4.
-Quiz & Submit your answers!**
+**3. After 3 question you can start quiz:** but you can also continue as long as you want

+**4. Quiz & Submit your answers!**

 Share your feedback if you find good / bad examples!

+**Note:** if you run multiple times and notice weird things, open in incognito window and clean your browser cookies and cache if necessary